mickfuzz/phd4/_posts/thesis_chapters/2024-3-1-Introduction.md

 This section briefly summarises some of the adaptation in particular, that software has undergone to adapt to this audience.

+Much work has been taken out by MIT family developing Papert's ideas on constructionism in tool use

+ - Block coding vs text coding, syntax
+ - Design principles for game making tools, [@kafai_connected_2016; @resnick_reflections_2005] ()
+ - Barriers in using support material for code examples- mapping, understanding, [@wang_novices_2021]

 Scratch and GSM merit particular examination as mini-case studies.
 The

 - Scratch and community element.